ebisLab/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Time: O(log n)
 Space: O(1)

+lower= O
+max= n

-`start` = [0, mid]
+`start` = [lower, mid]
 drop egg from `start` and if it breaks

-adjust start and end bounds of the bottom half floor and move towards the middle of the new formed bounds, repeat the pattern until we find the floor that it doesnt break and the floor above it breaks.
+adjust start and end bounds of the bottom half floor and move towards the middle of the new formed bounds, repeat the pattern until we find the floor level that it doesnt break and the floor level above that it breaks. we return current floor